panaversity/learn-applied-generative-ai-fundamentals/05_crew_ai/PROJECTS/08_self_evaluation_loop_flow/README.md

-# Self Evaluation Loop Flow
+# Project 8: Self Evaluation Loop Flow with CrewAI

 Welcome to the Self Evaluation Loop Flow project, powered by [crewAI](https://crewai.com).
 This project showcases a powerful pattern in AI workflows: automatic self-evaluation.
 By leveraging crewAI's multi-agent system, this flow demonstrates how to set up a Crew that evaluates the responses of other Crews, iterating with feedback to improve results.